GentikSolm/how-to-docker/slides.md

 - Still use the cli to control docker-compose
 - docker-compose controls the specifics of the containers
 - docker-compose cli controls starting, stopping, restarting, etc. of containers

-# Quick Terminology
-- Docker
-  - The ecosystem as a whole, all parts of docker.
-- Image
-  - The immutable template that defines how a container will start
-- Container
-  - An actual instance of an image
-- Volume
-  - A mapped file space for a container to use

 ---
 # Docker Compose